developer-zebra/developer-zebra-site/src/ehs/2-6/guide/about/index.md

 Administrators can grant or restrict access to individual features or hide the settings panel entirely.

-> **Note: After selecting "Always," some devices require a five-second pause before restarting to ensure that the change is made permanent**.
-This applies to ET50, ET55, TC51, TC56, TC70x and TC75x devices running Marshmallow.
+> **Note: After selecting "Always," some devices require a five-second pause before restarting to ensure the change is permanent**.
+This applies to ET50, ET55, TC51, TC56, TC70x and TC75x devices **running Marshmallow**.

 Ready to get started?
 [Download Enterprise Home Screen 2.6](https://www.zebra.com/us/en/support-downloads/software/utilities/enterprise-home-screen.html)